alpaka-group/llama/documentation/pages/user/views.rst

 Three solutions exist for this challenge.
 One is to implement specializations for specific combinations of mappings, which reflect the properties of those mappings.
-This **can** be the way to go if the applications shows significantly better run times for different slightly different mappings and the copy operation has be shown to be the bottle neck.
+This **can** be the way to go if the application shows significantly better run times for slightly different mappings and the copy operation has be shown to be the bottle neck.
 However this would be the very last optimization step as for every new mapping a new specialization would be needed.

 Another solution would be a run time analysis of the two views to find contiguous memory chunks, but the overhead would be probably too big, especially if no contiguous memory chunks could be found.
 At least in that case it may make sense to use a (maybe smaller) intermediate view which connects the two worlds.

-This last solution means that we have e.g. a view in memory region A with mapping A and another view of the same size in memory region B with mapping B.
+This last solution means that we have e.g. a view in memory region :math:`A` with mapping :math:`A` and another view of the same size in memory region :math:`B` with mapping :math:`B`.
+A third view in memory region :math:`A` but with mapping :math:`B` could be used to reindex in region :math:`A` and then to copy it as one big chunk to region :math:`B`.

-A third view in memory region A but with mapping B could be used to reindex in region A and then to copy as one big chunk to region B. When using two intermediate views in region A and B with the same but possibly different mapping than A and B the copy problem can be split to smaller chunks of memory.
+When using two intermediate views in region :math:`A` and :math:`B` with the same mapping but possibly different than in :math:`A` **and** :math:`B` the copy problem can be split to smaller chunks of memory.
+It makes also sense to combine this approach with an asynchronous workflow where reindexing, copying and computation are overloayed as e.g. seen in the
-It makes also sense to combine this approach with an asynchronous workflow where reindexing, copying and computation and overload as e.g. seen in the `async copy example <https://github.com/ComputationalRadiationPhysics/llama/blob/master/examples/asynccopy/asynccopy.cpp>`_.
+`async copy example <https://github.com/ComputationalRadiationPhysics/llama/blob/master/examples/asynccopy/asynccopy.cpp>`_.

 Another benefit is, that the creating and copying of the intermediate view can